The Court

 Substitutions

-Substitutions must be made prior to the start of the game.
+Player rotations must be made prior to the start of the game.
 No substitutions can be made during a game, except in cases of injury.

 Retrievers